nus-cs2103/website-base/admin/tp-deliverables-ug-fragment.md

 <div tags="m--cs2103 m--cs2113">

-**{{ module }}T does not require you to indicate author name of DG/UG sections** (CS2101 requirements may differ).
+**{{ course }}T does not require you to indicate author name of DG/UG sections** (CS2101 requirements may differ).
 We recommend (but not require) you to ensure that the code dashboard reflect the authorship of doc files accurately.
 </div>

 </box>